sambacha/hardhat-spark/docs/concepts/module_registry_resolver/module_registry_resolver.md

 # Module Registry Resolver

-Ignition provide ability to keep contract version with their currently deployed address.
+Hardhat ignition provide ability to keep contract version with their currently deployed address.
 Most common reason for this feature is ability to distribute your module to other people/projects for easier integration.

 ### Example Module